 - ¼ cup chopped fresh parsley

-- In a large pan over medium-high heat, add butter.
+- Set the pot over medium high heat and add the butter.
 Once the butter is melted, add red bell peppers, onion, garlic, salt, pepper, paprika and basil.
 Saute until vegetables are softened, about 10 minutes.

 - Turn heat to high and add chicken stock.
 Bring to a boil and add potatoes.
 Boil, stirring occasionally, until the potatoes are cooked through, about 10 minutes.
 Reduce heat to medium and stir in corn, heavy cream and parsley.
 Simmer, stirring occasionally, for 10 minutes.